 - Honorary Consultant in Clinical Genetics, Wessex Clinical Genetics Service, Co-ordinator: Ethics and Law teaching Southampton Faculty of Medicine

 Anneke did her higher medical training in Oxford before doing a PhD in the molecular genetics of multifactorial disease at the Institute of Molecular Medicine (Oxford).
-She specialised in Clinical Genetics, with a particular interest in cancer genetics, and more recently also cardiac genetics.
+She specialised in Clinical Genetics, with a particular interest in cancer and cardiac genetics.
 She was appointed to Consultant/ Senior Lecturer in Oxford in 1997, moved to Southampton in 2000 and was promoted to Professor of Clinical Genetics in 2007.

 The University of Southampton's electronic library (e-prints)